SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Declarations.md

 - term `dynamic`: Apply this modifier to any member of a class that can be represented by Objective-C.
 When you mark a member declaration with the `dynamic` modifier, access to that member is always dynamically dispatched using the Objective-C runtime.
-Access to that member is never inlined or devirtualized by the compiler.Because declarations marked with the `dynamic` modifier are dispatched using the Objective-C runtime, they must be marked with the `objc` attribute.
+Access to that member is never inlined or devirtualized by the compiler.

+Because declarations marked with the `dynamic` modifier are dispatched using the Objective-C runtime, they must be marked with the `objc` attribute.
 - term `final`: Apply this modifier to a class or to a property, method,